The TAC building and programme belong to YOU, so please make the most of them.

 OUR MISSION

-The building and grounds have been at the heart of the community for decades, providing space for community events and activities.
+The building and grounds have been at the heart of the community since 1866, providing space for community events and activities.

-The school once served a thriving community of nearly 1000 people mostly employed and supporting the staff of the Bonawe Quarries and Bonawe Furnace, and today is home to around 150 people in the village of Bonawe with many more in the wider and neighbouring parishes.
+Today around 150 people live in the village of Bonawe with many more in the wider and neighbouring parishes.

 Informal dialogues, semi-formal consultations and community dialogues confirmed the community’s agreement to secure the School building and grounds for community use.

-The local community came together to form The Ardchattan Centre and successfully secured £157,000 from Scottish Land Fund to purchase the building and grounds from Argyll and Bute Council in 2020.
+In 2018, Community members collaborated to create The Ardchattan Centre (TAC) as an agency and place for community benefit, and successfully secured £157,000 from Scottish Land Fund to purchase the building and grounds from Argyll and Bute Council in 2020.

 Annual General Meeting (AGM) of